Date of Easter: Calendarium

 If the epact for the year is for instance 27, then there is an ecclesiastical new moon on every date in that year that has the epact label "xxvii" (27).
 If the epact is 25, then there is a complication, introduced so that the ecclesiastical new moon will not fall on the same date twice during a Metonic cycle.
 If the epact cycle in force includes epact 24 (as does the cycle in use since 1900 and until 2199), then an epact of 25 puts the ecclesiastical new moon on April 4 (having the label "25"), otherwise it is on April 5 (having label "xxv").

 An epact of 25 giving April 4 can only happen if the golden number is greater than 11.
 In which case it will be 11 years after a year with epact 24.
 So for example, in 1954 the golden number was 17, the epact was 25, the ecclesiastical new moon was reckoned on April 4, the full moon on April 17.
 Easter was on April 18 rather than April 25 as it would otherwise have been, such as in 1886 when the golden number was 6.
 This system automatically intercalates seven months per Metonic cycle.

 Label all the dates in the table with letters "A" to "G", starting from 1 January, and repeat to the end of the year.
 If, for instance, the first Sunday of the year is on 5 January, which has letter "E", then every date with the letter "E" is a Sunday that year.
-Then "E" is called the dominical letter for that year – from dies dominica (the Lord's day).
+Then "E" is called the dominical letter (DL) for that year – from dies dominica (the Lord's day).
 The dominical letter cycles backward one position every year.
-In leap years after 24 February the Sundays fall on the previous letter of the cycle, so leap years have two dominical letters: the first for before, the second for after the leap day.
+In leap years, after 24 February, the Sundays fall on the previous letter of the cycle, so leap years have two dominical letters: the first for before, the second for after the leap day.